icure/medtech-docs/sdks/explanations/how-to-data-model/index.md

 It can be associated to Patients and Data Samples and, as such, it is encrypted.

 ### Coding
-A Coding represents a code of a terminology (such as SNOMED CT) or a classification (such as LOINC).
+A Coding represents a code of a Terminology (such as SNOMED CT or LOINC).
 It is used by Data Samples and Healthcare Elements to describe the different pieces of medical information.

 ## Support Entities